 The core subject of this web school is “meditation”.
 Let us, therefore, start by asking a very basic simple question!
 Why does one need meditation?
 If we ask this question to the general public, we will receive a bunch of popular answers, such as “I meditate for peace of mind’, “I meditate for developing the power of concentration”, “ I meditate for getting grounded and becoming calmer”, “I meditate for rejuvenation”, so on and so forth.
 All these answers are indeed correct, because meditation does offer these benefits.
 Yet, all these are merely peripheral benefits.

 We used two keywords here.
 They are “Self-Realisation” and “Being”.
 What do these words mean?
 Why should we “self-realise” at all and experience our true state of “being”?
-In order to answer these questions, we first need to take stock of our lives and consciously evaluate the general nature of our own existence as well as that of all others.
-Once we do this, we will notice that many common anomalies in the way life operates through us.
+In order to answer these questions, we first need to take stock of our lives and carefully evaluate the general nature of our own existence on planet earth.
+Once we do this, we will notice that many anomalies in the way life operates through us.
 If we unconsciously live and die here, we will not notice this anomaly.
-We will mistake them as the way it is.
+We will mistake them as the way life is.
 We will consequently miss those important symptoms indicating to us that something is NOT quite right here .
 A vast majority of us are living unconsciously and superficially.
 When we unconsciously live, will only be like a slightly evolved animal living a mechanical life engaged in eating, drinking, procreating and dying.
-Let us wake up from our superficial living and consciously examine the general nature of our life situations in general, as it occurs to all of us.
+Let us wake up from our superficial living and consciously examine the general way we experience life.

 Notice the Anomaly in life